top of page

 The noun 'light,' in the context of natural or artificial illumination that enables vision, has an etymology rooted in Old English.
 It comes from the Old English word 'lēoht,' which referred to both light and daylight.
 This Old English term can be traced back to the Proto-Germanic word 'leuhtaz' and is related to the Proto-Indo-European root 'leuk,' meaning 'to shine.'
 The etymology of 'light' underscores its fundamental role in human perception and understanding of the world, emphasizing the connection between illumination and the ability to see and comprehend our surroundings.
 Throughout history, 'light' has symbolized knowledge, clarity, and enlightenment, reflecting its profound significance in both the physical and metaphorical realms of human experience.

-Quiz: Find the meaning of light
+Quiz: Find the meaning of the noun light:

 Try Again!